ryuiro-kitsune/celadon.moe/content/stories/collegestuck/moving-in-together.md

 She was excited to follow in her sister and mother's footsteps, if not in revolutionizing the scientific disciplines as they aspired to, then by writing a story that would render even the most wretched humans blubbering wrecks of emotion at the sheer brilliance of the story.

 Naturally, she would be enrolling in their school's creative writing program.
-She would have preferred something farther from home, but going to the school that the two of them already were at would save her the obligation of returning home, leaving her free to pursue excellence.
+She would have preferred something further from her elders, but going to the school that they resided in would save her the obligation of returning home, leaving her free to pursue her goals.
+In addition to saving a helluva lot on air-travel.

-She also couldn't wait for the look on Dave's face when he realized the secret she'd been keeping from him.
+And, of course, going to this school in particular had a few, shall we say, niche benefits that she had discovered some time after she had applied.

+She also couldn't wait for the look on Dave's face when he realized it.
 This was going to be fun.

 {{ hr() }}